mediamonks/muban/docs/03-component.md

 Here you can see that we create a class that extends the `AbstractComponent`, this makes sure that we have all the base logic that is required for Muban to initialise the components and provide the default functionality.

+It's important that the static `displayName` value matches the `data-component` attribute value in the handlebars file because Muban uses these values to bind them together.

-_Note: If you don't want to use TypeScript you could also create a JavaScript file, just keep in mind that your will lose all typings._
+> **Note:** If you don't want to use TypeScript you could also create a JavaScript file, just keep in mind that your will lose all typings.

 ### Block